Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/27_scale.md

 Of final note is the concept of service units and other compute resources, and their importance to running your Nextflow workflow on HPC.
 We have mentioned service units throughout this workshop as one of the reasons why workflow optimisation is important.
 Here we will expand on this slightly and also list other recommendations to check before submitting your workflow at full scale.

 Both Gadi and Setonix allocate a finite amount of service units to research projects to spend on these HPCs.
-Service units are finite due to the fact that a machine only has a finite amount of walltime hours within a time period (typically a quarter on HPC) that it can perform compute.
+Service units are finite due to the fact that a machine has a finite amount of resource hours within a time period (typically a quarter on HPC).
 The system administrators divvy up the amount of available hours (total system cores X hours within the quarter) among projects to ensure equitable access.

-Before submitting a full-scale workflow on HPC, it is important to first check that your project has sufficient service units available to run the workflow.
+Before submitting a full-scale workflow on HPC, it is important to first **check that your project has sufficient service units to run the workflow**.
 You can use your benchmarking trace reports to help estimate the amount required.
 If your project runs out of service units part way through workflow execution, jobs may be held, rejected by the scheduler resulting in premature workflow termination, or downgraded to low priority.
 Planning your compute work and applying for service units ahead of time can help avoid frustrating delays due to insufficient resources.
 Visit the [NCI job costs page](https://opus.nci.org.au/spaces/Help/pages/236880942/Job+Costs...) and the [Pawsey accounting page](https://pawsey.atlassian.net/wiki/spaces/US/pages/51929028/Setonix+General+Information#Accounting) for more information on service units and their calculation on these systems.

-Finally, it is important to also consider the scratch disk resources your workflow outputs will require.
+Finally, it is important to also consider the **scratch disk resources** your workflow outputs will require.
 Physical disk usage as well as the total number of files and folders (referred to as "inodes") are monitored on HPC to ensure high performance of the I/O filesystem is maintained.
 Just as running out of service units can halt your workflow execution, so too can surpassing these per-project disk limits.
 Extrapolating disk requirements from your benchmark samples and multiplying those requirements by ~ 1.2 - 1.5 (to allow for failed runs, complex samples, and additional ad-hoc post-processing) is a reasonable approach to estimating the scratch disk requirement for your full-scale workflow.